typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unused-vars.md

 - These lint rules are more configurable than TypeScript's compiler options.
   - For example, the [`varsIgnorePattern` option](https://eslint.org/docs/latest/rules/no-unused-vars#varsignorepattern) can customize what names are always allowed to be exempted.
 TypeScript hardcodes its exemptions to names starting with `_`.
 - [ESLint can be configured](https://eslint.org/docs/latest/use/configure/rules) within lines, files, and folders.
 TypeScript compiler options are linked to their TSConfig file.
-- Many projects configure TypeScript's reported errors tend to block builds more aggressively than ESLint complaints.
+- Many projects configure TypeScript's reported errors to block builds more aggressively than ESLint complaints.
 Blocking builds on unused variables can be inconvenient.

 We generally recommend using `@typescript-eslint/no-unused-vars` to flag unused locals and parameters instead of TypeScript.